secretbosscode/nzbidx/README.md

 ## Ingest

 The API container also runs an ingest worker which polls NNTP groups and stores release metadata.
+Benchmarks showed that fetching 1000 articles per cycle and polling idle queues every 30 seconds increased throughput without adding load, so these values are applied by default.
 Set the required NNTP environment variables and start the stack.
 When `NNTP_GROUPS` is omitted all available `alt.binaries.*` groups are discovered automatically.
 To invoke a one-off ingest loop manually:

     export NNTP_HOST=news.example.net
     export NNTP_USER=username